Fractured Teeth & Broken Teeth

 - If you can’t get to our dentist right away, cover the broken surface of the tooth that is in your mouth with temporary dental cement, available in pharmacies.

-What We Will Do at Sunnyvale Dental Care
+How We Will Treat Your Broken or Fractured Tooth at Sunnyvale Dental Care

 Types of Teeth Fracture